 Nerds, growing up as social outcasts their entire lives, have doubt about existing structures because those structures have made them feel like broken people since childhood.
 And thus, they’ve developed a voice inside their heads that they may be doing things wrong.

 But, nerds have a superpower, which can easily be used as a crutch: nerds are smart.
 Society values those smarts, and companies will pay money to exercise those smarts for the company’s profit.
-But this kind of situation can also make nerds feel valued for only being smart: like you’re a monkey, a party trick, someone just full of trivia that’s interesting.
+But this kind of situation can also make nerds feel valued for only being smart: like you’re a monkey, a party trick, and someone just full of trivia that’s interesting.

 Your job as a manager of nerds is to help your teammates realize their superpower is valued and that it’s celebrated where they are.
 “You don’t have to temper your geekiness, you don’t have to self-regulate your need for understanding and research.”
 You understand where they’re coming from because you’re one too.
 Genuinely and truly—you have to care about nerds as human beings and not as a resource that’s just used to help someone up the corporate ladder profit.